 We foresee that in 2025 hydrological forecasters will have to process large amounts of data, assess more models and describe the potential impact of extreme weather and water events.
-We expect that they have to communicate their prognoses - including uncertainties - to a wider public.
+We expect that they will have to communicate their forecasts - including uncertainties - to a broader public.

-In 2025, Delft-FEWS has developed into a type of ecosystem: Delft-FEWS is at the core and easily connects to external data sources, other software applications and communication tools.
-The software is state-of-the-art due to the unique combination of:
+In 2025, Delft-FEWS will have developed into an ecosystem: Delft-FEWS is at the core and easily connects to external data sources, other software applications and communication tools.
+The software is state-of-the-art thanks the unique combination of:

 - Applied research

-In the years leading up to 2025, the global community of practice of Delft-FEWS users has gained in strength.
+In the years leading up to 2025, the global community of practice of Delft-FEWS users has grown.
 The community has flourished by sharing knowledge and new developments in the hydrological forecasting domain.
 The Delft-FEWS software allows this knowledge to be put into practice.

-The Delft-FEWS portal is at the heart of the community and it is being used to exchange new ideas and best practices.
-Webinars and videos on new features are helping the Delft-FEWS users to keep up-to-date with the latest developments.
+The Delft-FEWS portal is at the heart of the community and it is used to exchange new ideas and best practices.
+Webinars and videos on new features help the Delft-FEWS users to keep up-to-date with the latest developments.

 Knowledge is still at the core of Delft-FEWS.
 In 2025, there are even stronger links between research and practical applications.
-The strong community of practice is helping to formulate new research topics.
-The highly modular software can be coupled with research tools and those tools can be supplied to Delft-FEWS users who want to draw on state-of-the-art developments.
+The strong community of practice helps to formulate new research topics.
+The highly modular software can be coupled with research tools, and those tools can be supplied to Delft-FEWS users who want to draw on state-of-the-art developments.

 Simplification of the software

 In 2025, the software is simpler to install, configure and use.
-It can be better tailored to organisations’ existing working processes.
+It can be better tailored to organisations’ existing work processes.
 Configuration of the software has become easier with the use of templates.
-The end user receives intuitive workflow assistance and there is a clear overview of the status and results of calculations.
+The end user receives intuitive workflow assistance, and there is a clear overview of the status and results of calculations.
 It is possible to run Delft-FEWS and view the results in a web application.
-Users now have the possibility to access the software and data on their smart phone.
+Users can now access the software and data on their smartphone.

-We expect that new sources of data such as the social media, and big data, will be part of the day-to-day process of water managers and forecasters on the operational side.
+We expect that new sources of data such as social media, and big data, will be part of the day-to-day process of operational water managers and forecasters.
 In 2025, Delft-FEWS can import or visualise data from numerous external sources, including social media.
-The software provides tools for the validation, verification and enhancement of data and it can handle petabytes of data.
+The software provides tools for the validation, verification and enhancement of data, and it can handle petabytes of data.

-We can never predict the exact shape that the future will take.
+We can't predict the future.
 However, we believe we can adapt to change by developing highly modular and open software in which data handling and easy connections are key.
 The open and modular software approach of Delft-FEWS makes it possible to deliver solutions tailored to the end-user needs.
 Those solutions can vary from a simple data viewer to an end-to-end forecasting system.
 This is the Delft-FEWS ecosystem.